9 Video Games to Play When Experiencing Wanderlust

 6. Persona 5

 Unless you are severely adverse to turn-based combat, it's impossible for you not to love Persona 5.
-A quirky blend of fantasy and daily teenage life, Persona 5’s renditions of Tokyo’s most famous districts is nothing short of inspirational, with the game also going all out to ensure you know how Japanese teenagers spend their days.
+A quirky blend of fantasy and daily teenage life, Persona 5’s renditions of Tokyo’s most famous districts is nothing short of inspirational, with the game also going all out to ensure you know how modern Japanese teenagers spend their days.
 If you’ve ever dreamed of being on an exchange programme in Tokyo, or your wanderlust just points towards Tokyo, this is the game to play.
 At the same time, Persona 5 also has one of the most imaginative stories ever written for a game.
 This is a story equally as absorbing with its fantastical elements, as it is with acute social commentary.

 7. Far Cry 4

 I was torn between recommending Far Cry 3 or 4.
 Ultimately, I decided on Far Cry 4 as it featured a region harder for most travellers to get to.
-Set in Kyrat, a fictional Himalayan country, Far Cry 4 affords you the thrill of journeying through the world’s highest mountain range, without the perils associated with that sort of trek.
+Set in Kyrat, a fictional Himalayan country, Far Cry 4 affords you the thrill of journeying through the world’s highest mountain range, but without the actual perils associated with that sort of trek.
 As a first-person shooter, the game, of course, comes with substantial violence, which might be a turn-off for some folks.
 On that, be informed that FC4 has one of the largest and densest open-worlds ever created.
 Brigands don’t lurk behind every rock.
 Sometimes there’s just cliffs, wildlife, and absolutely breathtaking Himalayan scenery.